A. Health Benefits

 B. Health Benefits Eligibility

 a.
-For purposes of this section, “eligible employee” shall be defined by the Public Employees Medical and Hospital Care Act.
+For the purposes of this section, “eligible employee” shall be defined by the Public Employees’ Medical and Hospital Care Act.

 2. Permanent Intermittent (PI) Employees

 a.
-Initial Eligibility – A permanent intermittent employee will be eligible to enroll in health benefits during each calendar year if the employee has been credited with a minimum of 480 paid hours in one of two control periods.
+Initial Eligibility – A permanent intermittent employee will be eligible to enroll in health benefits during each calendar year if the employee has been credited with a minimum of 480 paid hours in one of two PI Control Periods.

 3. Family Member Eligibility